mkirchner/hamt/README.md

 It is therefore desirable to approach the search implementation from a more generic perspective such that we do not need to re-invent the wheel for each of these use cases.
-We introduce a suitable abstraction by defining an internal search function
+We therefore define an internal search function

 ```c
 static ... search_recursive(...);
 ```

-that gets called from the API functions where appropriate.
+that is called from internal and the API functions alike.
 As the name implies, we implement search in a recursive manner (this is for clarity;
-conversion to an iterative solution is trivial).
+conversion to an iterative solution is straightforward).

 When we search for a key in the HAMT, there are two fundamental outcomes: the key is either there, or it is not (note that these are exactly the semantics